As one of Europe’s sunniest capitals, Lisbon’s beauty strikes most first-time visitors.

 You can visit Lisbon any time of the year – it’s never too rainy or too cold.
 Summers can be hot but not impossible, since there is usually a sea breeze.
 There are occasional heat waves between June and August, due to African air masses, generally lasting no more than 3 to 5 days.
 Winters are pleasant with many sunny days, and snow is nonexistent.

-During the shoulder months (April, May, June and September), the weather in Lisbon is usually sunny with pleasant temperatures.
-For more details on the best seasons to visit, check out the When to Go page.
+During the shoulder months (April, May, September and October), the weather in Lisbon is usually sunny with pleasant temperatures.
+For more details on the best seasons to visit, check out this When to Go page.

 Is it easy to get around Lisbon?